rhhaynes/my-travels-rails-app/README.md

 # my-travels-rails-app

-Rails MVC web application with CRUD functionality for making, organizing, and documenting travel plans.
-Based on user experiences, MyTravels provides insight into the world's most popular destinations and the features that make them unique.
+Ruby on Rails web application and content management system for making, organizing, and documenting travel plans.
+Based on user experiences, the application provides insight into the world's most popular destinations and the features that make them unique.

 After creating an account, users have the ability to make new travel plans.
-For existing plans users can submit travel logs detailing their upcoming itineraries and past experiences.
+For existing plans users can submit journal entries or notes in the form of travel logs to detail their upcoming itineraries or past experiences.

 Users can also view the travel plans and logs submitted by other users.
-For convenience the app provides two dynamically generated lists based on user data: one showing the most popular destinations and the other ranking the most traveled users.
+For convenience and to aid with future planning, the app provides two dynamically generated tables based on user data: one listing the most popular destinations and the other ranking the most traveled users.

 ## Usage